 The public domain is the name given to the set of creative works that are not protected by copyright law -- either because they are no longer covered by the limited terms of copyright law, because their creators did not comply with various formal requirements in the past, or because their creators deliberately donated to the public the rights that they might have asserted.

-Electronic copies of class readings (assumption is that it is w/in Classes*v2/limited to Yale access) – either 1)Yale owns the electronic copy, or; 2)Yale Library obtained copyright clearance to provide digitized copy.
+Electronic copies of class readings (assumption is that it is w/in Canvas and limited to Yale access) – either 1)Yale owns the electronic copy, or; 2)Yale Library obtained copyright clearance to provide digitized copy.

-So, use the Library’s Course Reserves guide to make sure all electronic materials are in the ClassesV2 legally.
+So, use the Library’s Course Reserves guide to make sure all electronic materials are in Canvas legally.
 Make sure that any questions go to the Library where you want the reserves work to be done.
-For CSSSI, email@example.com phone:2-3439
+For CSSSI, firstname.lastname@example.org phone:2-3439